bmwcarit/Emma/doc/readme-emma.md

 `memRegionExcludes`: You can exclude certain memory regions with this keyword in `patterns*.json`.
 In order to do this the memory regions/tags must match with those defined in `addressSpaces*.json`.

 If you have virtual address spaces (VASes) defined.
-You need a `"monolith file"` pattern defined in `patterns*.json` in order to be able to translate virtual addresses back to physical addresses.
+You need a "monolith file" pattern defined in `patterns*.json` in order to be able to translate virtual addresses back to physical addresses.
 In the same file you give each VAS a name.
-This name is later used to identify which section belongs to which VAS (defined in `virtualSections*.json`).
-The VAS names must match between those two files.
-This is needed in order to avoid name clashes of sections names between different VASes.
+This name is later used to identify which section belongs to which VAS (defined in `virtualSections*.json`). *The VAS names must match between those two files.* This is needed in order to avoid name clashes of sections names between different VASes.

+If you are unsure what VASes you have check out the `.int` ("integrate") files (the `.ael` files might also be of your interest).

 #### Extensions to the `globalConfig.json`